Would you like to come in contact with many people in your profession?

 Would you like to learn more about technical contexts and complex products?

-Are you interested in applying and developing your organisational talents in a professional context?
+Are you interested in applying and developing your organizational talents in a professional context?

 If you have answered most of these questions with yes, our new Bachelor programme 'Service